storybuilder-org/StoryCAD/docs/Creating_a_Story_pt_1.md

 The best  way to learn about StoryBuilder is to actually create a story with it.
 That's what this tutorial is for.
 We'll create a story outline with StoryBuilder and show you exactly what we did at each step along the way.
 We don’t claim it’s a great outline; actually, it’s pretty trite.
-But it tries to make the point that any story idea, with work and process, can be developed into a workable story. <br/>
+But the point is that any story idea, with work and process, can be developed into a workable story. <br/>

 The tutorial assumes you can navigate in StoryBuilder, so if you haven’t yet done so, please take a look at the Quick Start  section of this manual, and particularly at the Navigating in StoryBuilder subsection.
 That  said, let’s begin. <br/>